 With that said, not only did Texas U.S. District Court Judge Reed O’Connor agree with the 20 states, he ruled that the entire ACA was unconstitutional (not just the mandate).

 This doesn’t mean the ACA is repealed however.
-Instead, the decision is being appealed and it will likely lead to a lengthy legal battle (it could take months or even years).
+Instead, the decision is being appealed and it will likely lead to a lengthy legal battle that makes its way all the way to the Supreme Court (it could take months or even years).

 For now, the ACA stands as is while a legal battle plays out (that means there is still assistance, still protections, still open enrollment, etc).

-However, once the legal process concludes the result could be that the ACA ends.
+However, once the legal process fully concludes the result could be that the ACA, meaning all of its provisions including pre-existing conditions protections, ends.

 - Federal judge rules Affordable Care Act unconstitutional, but appeal will leave coverage intact for now.
 USAToday.com.